BestTimesToVisit.com Logo

 money

-Carry smaller Syrian pounds denominations for everyday transactions.
-Larger bills can be harder to use in smaller shops and markets.
-ATMs are available in larger cities, but it's always wise to have some cash on hand.
+Carry smaller denominations of Syrian pounds for everyday transactions, as change can sometimes be an issue.
+ATMs are available in larger cities, but it's always wise to have some cash on hand, especially in smaller towns or markets.

 packing

-Pack light, comfortable clothing suitable for warm days and cooler evenings.
-Layers are your friend!
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
-Consider bringing a scarf or shawl for modesty and warmth.
+Pack light, comfortable clothing suitable for warm weather.
+Layers are useful as temperatures can fluctuate.
+Comfortable walking shoes are essential, as you'll likely be doing a lot of exploring on foot.

 Weather Details